Home Educating a Sensory Child

 Remote Learning Recommendations through the Illinois State Board of Education as published in a SheKnows article suggest the following schedule for homeschooled children.
 This is much more the ‘school at home’ model rather than ‘home education’ – the latter being much more flexible:

-• If your child is aged 11-13, educate them in one class or subject area a day.
+• If your child is aged 11-13, school them in one class or subject area a day.
 A class should last 15 to 30 minutes each for a total education time of 90 to 180 minutes.

-• If your child is aged 14-18, educate them in one class or subject area a day.
+• If your child is aged 14-18, school them in one class or subject area a day.
 A class should last 20 to 45 minutes each for a total education time of 120 to 270 minutes.

 Keep in mind those recommendations are not for children with a sensory issue, who may not be able to handle this academic sit down focus per day.